Online Programs

 The Youth Development Specialist Graduate Certificate is designed to assist youth professionals to train individuals in the second decade of life with the skills necessary for a successful transition into adulthood.
 The program addresses the need for advanced education in youth issues and does so through a strengths-based curriculum.

 The online format and course schedule of the certificate program allows flexibility to accommodate both full-time students and working professionals.
-The College of Social Science, in collaboration with The Great Plains Interactive Distance Education Alliance (GPIDEA), offers this program with all course work delivered via the World Wide Web at www.gpidea.org.
+The College of Social Science, in collaboration with Innovative Digital Education Alliance (IDEA), offers this program with all course work delivered via the World Wide Web at www.gpidea.org.

 Requirements for the Youth Development Specialist Graduate Certificate

 The program is available totally online.
-The student must complete 12 credits of course work in collaboration with The Great Plains Interactive Distance Education Alliance (GPIDEA).
+The student must complete 12 credits of course work in collaboration with Innovative Digital Education Alliance (IDEA).

 1. Two of the following Core Courses (6 credits)